Review of 12ft Zeny® Trampoline Combo

 Zeny 12ft Trampoline Specifications

 The enclosure features a heavy-duty steel frame, and the net wraps nicely around the black poles.
 Eight poles do a good job of securing the net, and the feel when bouncing is that the trampoline is not constrained by the net at all.
 The net is okay, it’s made of regular mesh material and does it job perfectly fine.
 The trampoline looks good but we can’t escape from feeling that it is just another copy of cheap Chinese trampoline.

 Size & Construction

 The trampoline is rather large, measuring 12ft (3.60m).
 The steel frame is rust-resistant and the materials generally meet the industry standards.
 The standard 4-W leg system, common on a large number of cheaper trampolines, is adequate and the trampoline is stable if used only for jumping.
-We would advise not to buy this trampoline if you plan performing any kind of tricks.
+We would advise you not to buy this trampoline if you plan to perform any kind of tricks.
 Also, not advised to buy for semi-gymnast or cheerleader training of any kind.

 The frame is 31 inches (80cm) high and the trampoline itself weighs about 110 lbs (50 kilos).
 The manufacturer recommends the trampoline for ages 3 and up but our advice would be age 6 – 10.